ihmcrobotics/ihmc-ethersnacks-board-hardware/README.md

 EtherSNACKS - EtherCAT slave using Texas Instrument F28388 Processor
 ===
 # Overview
-EtherSNACKS board is an etherCAT slave based on the F28388D C2000 Real-time microcontroler.
+EtherSNACKS board is an etherCAT slave based on the F28388D C2000 Real-time microcontroller.
 It allows any sensors or actuators to be interfaced on EtherCAT using GPIO, ADC, I2C, SPI, UART, CAN...

 ![alt text](DOC_SIMU/ESNACKS_TOP.png "EtherSNACKS Rev 1.2 PCB Top")